 The F-1, M-1, and J-1 Distance Education Limits

-SEVP Coronavirus Guidance for F-1 and M-1 schools and students
+SEVP Coronavirus Guidance for F-1 schools and students

-On March 9, 2020, the Student and Exchange Visitor Program (SEVP) sent Broadcast Message 2003-01 to SEVIS users, providing guidance on potential procedural adaptations for F and M nonimmigrant students, including adaptations to online coursework policies.
-Schools that adapt their policies (for example, by temporarily moving to online instruction for all students) must provide SEVP notice by submitting certain information identified in Broadcast Message 2003-01 Appendix 1, "within 10 business days of the date of the decision to initiate the operational change."
+On March 9, 2020, SEVP sent Broadcast Message 2003-01 to SEVIS users, providing guidance on potential procedural adaptations for F and M nonimmigrant students for the Spring 2020 semester, including adaptations to online coursework policies.
+Schools that adapted their policies (for example, by temporarily moving to online instruction for all students) had to provide SEVP notice by submitting certain information identified in Broadcast Message 2003-01 Appendix 1, "within 10 business days of the date of the decision to initiate the operational change."
+SEVP later extended their Spring 2020 guidance to Summer 2020, but SEVP's July 6, 2020 COVID-19 guidance will control Fall 2020 enrollments.

 A basic review of the standard limits on F-1 distance education